cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Changed
 - Wallet delegation now lets you specify Pool ID in addition to local CNTools pool instead of previous cold.vkey cbor string
 - A couple of functions regarding number validation moved to common env file
+- Code adapted for changes in ledger-state dump used by 'Pool >> Show'

+##### Fixed
+- Backup & restore now exclude gpg encrypted keys from online backup and suppression of false alarms

 ## [8.0.2] - 2021-03-15